-Ball Joint Production Engineer (Automotive Structures & Suspension) - 1 year Contract
+Ball Joint Development Engineer (Automotive Structures & Suspension) - 1 year Contract

 Location: Multimatic Engineering, Novi, Michigan, United States